Vishakha-0908/AIS-16643-intern/README.md

 Task 4-Numpy= Numpy is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.
 It is the fundamental package for scientific computing with Python.

 Task 5-pandas= Pandas is a powerful and open-source Python library.
 The Pandas library is used for data manipulation and analysis.
 Pandas consist of data structures and functions to perform efficient operations on data.

+Task 6-matplotlib= Matplotlib is a powerful plotting library in Python used for creating static, animated, and interactive visualizations.
+Matplotlib’s primary purpose is to provide users with the tools and functionality to represent data graphically, making it easier to analyze and understand.
+It was originally developed by John D. Hunter in 2003 and is now maintained by a large community of developers.

+Task 6-seaborn= Seaborn is an amazing visualization library for statistical graphics plotting in Python.
+It provides beautiful default styles and color palettes to make statistical plots more attractive.
+It is built on top matplotlib library and is also closely integrated with the data structures from pandas.